Caminito del Rey Walk – 2023 Update on What you need to Know

 We finally did the walk on chilly but beautifully sunny Saturday afternoon in December, after our previous booking a year earlier was aborted when my daughter woke up covered in chicken pox spots that morning.

-If you can’t make it for any reason, they generally don’t offer refunds or alternative dates.
+By the way, if you can’t make it for any reason, they don’t offer refunds or alternative dates.
 It’s tough luck basically as we found out after we were a ‘no show’ the first time.
-However if the walk is closed due to weather conditions, you can re-book for an alternative day.

 Weather in Ardales, as it’s in land can be a few degrees cooler in winter than down on the coast and in summer expect it to be hotter, so be sure to check the forecast.
 On the day of our walk temperatures in Malaga were 16 degrees but only 12 degrees in Ardales that day.